 I had carried out some research before hand on how to get from the airport to Praia Da Luz, and it seemed the simplest way was to organise a private transfer.
 You can get public transport, but it meant a couple of busses, so I decided to make our life easy and book a door to door car for the roughly 1.5 hour each way car journey.
 There are many companies offering a transfer service, and I went with one called Sunline Transfers, that had great Trip Advisor reviews.
 It cost around £100 for the return journey, which I know seems a lot, but I wanted peace of mind, and a seamless service.
 This was what I got and I was very happy with the transfer and care given to us.
 You can find some cheaper companies, where you share the car with others, so there are plenty of options available.

 I was in Luz as a guest of travel rentals company of 14 years, Clickstay, who have holiday rental properties (over 60,000 of them) all over the world.
-I had met the brand at a blogging event last year, and had stayed in touch with them, so was thrilled and over the moon when I was offered the opportunity to go to Luz and stay in their Clickstay apartment in Luz.
+I had met the brand at a blogging event last year, and had stayed in touch with them.
+I was thrilled and over the moon when I was offered the opportunity to go to Luz and stay in their Clickstay apartment in Luz.
 Mum came along as my plus one, and as she hadn’t been abroad for almost eight years, it made her year!
-The apartment that had been made available for us was in walking distance from the beach, on the second floor of a small block of 8 apartments.
+This Praia Da Luz apartment that had been made available for us was in walking distance from the beach, on the second floor of a small block of 8 apartments.
 It was the first time in a long time that I had stayed in an apartment as opposed to a hotel, so I was really looking forward to the flexibility of it.
+It also gave is full flexibility to work through our list of things to do Praia Da Luz resort.

 The main bedroom is like a suite in itself!
 I kept losing my Mum (or she kept hiding, you never know with that crazy woman)!
 You have the large double bed area, with an area leading off where the fitted wardrobes and a changing area are, then leading into a large en-suite bathroom.
 Talking of bathrooms, both of the bathrooms in the apartment had baths as well as showers, which is unusual in holiday lets.
 Its usually only a shower, and never two full bathrooms.
 Heaven for me and my Mum as we both love a bath!
 It was perfect.
 The second bedroom was very big, also with fitted wardrobes providing more than ample storage, (we were also pleasantly surprised to find there were plenty of clothes hangers, again, that never happens)!